Crime and Punishment (manga): Reception

 In September 2007 an exhibition dedicated to Crime and Punishment manga was opened in Dostoyevsky Museum in St. Petersburg.
 Dostoyevsky's great-grandson said: "Perhaps in the Land of the Rising Sun such things are considered normal and not strange.
 From the Russian people's point of view, it looks blasphemous.
 The exhibition of such comics is possible, but Russian people should not study the works of Dostoevsky in Japanese comics.
 Classics should be read in the original."

 English releases

 In 1990 The Japan Times released an edition in Japan only.
 It was the first ever Tezuka work published in English.
 It is bilingual, with the entire book being in Japanese as well as English.
-The only other releases to be in bilingual like this is Jippi English Comics' edition of volume one of Jungle Emperor Leo, and Kodansha's 6-volume Princess Knight in 2001.
+The only other bilingual releases like this are Jippi English Comics' edition of volume one of Jungle Emperor Leo, and Kodansha's 6-volume Princess Knight in 2001.

 In 2015 Digital Manga Publishing released an English-only edition.